open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-fastify/README.md

 ## Installation

 This instrumentation relies on HTTP calls to also be instrumented.
-Make sure you install and enable both, otherwise you will have spans that are not fastifyed to each other.
+Make sure you install and enable both, otherwise you will have spans that are not connected with each other.

 ```bash
 npm install --save @opentelemetry/instrumentation-http @opentelemetry/instrumentation-fastify